Rangers goalkeeper Robby McCrorie set to join Livingston on loan

 However, while Gerrard regrets letting Queens down, he insists making the Livingston move is the right thing for McCrorie if he is to stand the best possible chance of fulfilling his dream of one day replacing Allan McGregor in the Rangers line-up.

-If Robbie keeps developing at the speed he is then I've got no doubt he can come back here and effect the two main positions here for the goalkeeping position.
+If Robby keeps developing at the speed he is then I've got no doubt he can come back here and effect the two main positions here for the goalkeeping position.

 Steven Gerrard